ArmandSarkezians/CSCD58-Packet-Sniffer/README.md

 Through the use of Object Oriented Programming, we were able to create a modular and extensible codebase that is easy to maintain and expand upon.
 It also required that we think about the structure of the data we were working with and how to parse the required fields from the raw data into our frame/packet objects.

 We also learned how to use SocketIO to create a real time connection between the frontend and backend.
 We took packets/second into consideration when deciding whether to use a polling or websocket connection.
 We decided to use a websocket connection as it is more efficient and allows for a more responsive UI.
+We also learned how to use the SocketIO library to pause and resume sniffing without having to close and open a new socket and how to take advantage of multiple threads to run the sniffing and SocketIO server concurrently.

 We did also try to setup a REDIS server to save packets into a database and allow them to be loaded into the frontend on reload.
 However, the number of packets created significant slowdown in the server (when read/write) and we were unable to get this working in time for the deadline.